Oglethorpe Exchange Programs

 IES Tokyo Summer

-Students wishing to study abroad in Japan on programs other than those offered at Oglethorpe's two partner institutions may be eligible for a number of scholarships offered by foundations, companies and government organizations.
+Students wishing to study abroad in Japan may be eligible for a number of scholarships offered by various foundations, companies and government organizations.

 American Association of Teachers of Japanese (AATJ) Scholarship Suggestions